EastEriq/QHYccd-matlab/Readme.md

     ImgStruct=take_sequence_blocking(QC)
     imagesc(ImgStruct(3).img)

-See the script `timed_acquisition_example.m` for an example of timed acquisizion which releases the Matlab prompt for other tasks.
+See the script `timed_acquisition_example.m` for an non-blocking example which releases the Matlab prompt for other tasks.